kenctxncy/cfuvrand/README.md

 # cfuvrand
-A command line app written on Rust
+A command line app written in Rust